 If you received one of these messages - "This recipe is flagged and under review." or "The recipe must have accurate content.
 Try editing the image or text.", this means that the flagged content was sent to our team's queue for review.
 They monitor the queue daily.
 Once they review and approve your content, the message will be gone, and you'll be able to share it again.

-If you feel as if you are experiencing a different issue, please reach out to us at email@example.com and we'd be happy to help.
+If you feel as if you are experiencing a different issue, please contact us here, and we'd be happy to help.

 Why doesn't Whisk import instructions?